ktafakkori/feloopy/README.md

 * **Convex optimization algorithms**: Supports *20* convex optimization algorithms that ease tensor- and matrix-form modeling, primarily for convex problems.
 * **Constraint optimization algorithms**: Supports *2* constraint optimization algorithms that can handle a wide range of complex constraints for operational and time-dependent decisions.
 * **Multi-objective optimization algorithms**: Supports *17* multi-objective optimization algorithms, in which objectives might be conflicting or with different numerical units.
-* **Multi-critera decision-making methods**: Supports *41* MCDM algorithms to solve decision problems with expert-based inputs without mathematical modeling.
+* **Multi-critera decision-making methods**: Supports *41* madam algorithms to solve decision problems with expert-based inputs without mathematical modeling.
 * **Solver configurations**: Lets you configure the solver to meet specific requirements.
 * **Auto-encoders for general purpose programming**: Provides auto-encoders to simplify general-purpose programming tasks.
 * **Auto-linearizers for linear programming conversions**: Provides auto-linearizers that can handle mixed-integer non-linear programming problems.